diskyap/diskyap/README.md

 </br>

-## Hey 👋, I'm Disky Adit Prastio
+## Hello 👋, welcome in my profile

 ### About Me

-I'm a Disky <b style="color: #2B7A0B">from Indonesia.</b> I like technology especially Web, Api specialist backend, I usually use Node.js Express for the Backend, for database integration I usually use MySQL and MongoDB. but I like to learn new things in software testing. has become my passion surfing in the world of technology.
+I'm a Disky <b style="color: #2B7A0B">From Indonesia.</b> I like technology especially Web, Api specialist backend, I usually use Node.js Express for backend, for database integration I usually use MySQL and MongoDB. but <br> i like to learn new things especially in software testing i am quite deep in the field(QA) especially automation test i am used tools like Postman(api), Selenium(Web), Katalon, Cypress, Jenkins(ci/cd), Jmeter(performance test) Jira and Trello for management projects . has become my passion surfing in the world of technology.
 </br>

 <a href="https://github.com/diskyap" target="_blank">